Joe Wade retained as running backs coach; Cameron Norcross and Ron Antoine named assistant coaches

 Norcross played an important role in the development of Ault's Pistol Offense since its inception prior to the 2005 season.

 Nevada led the nation in rushing in 2009, a year in which the Wolf Pack became the first team in NCAA history to have three 1,000-yard rushers in the same season.
-Under the direction of Norcross in 2010, the Nevada ranked third nationally in rushing and fourth in total offense.
-Running back Vai Taua was seventh in the nation in rushing that year at 124 yards per game and quarterback Colin Kaepernick was 41st, as he became the first quarterback in NCAA history to rush for over 1,000 yards three-straight seasons.
+Under the direction of Norcross in 2010, the Wolf Pack ranked third nationally in rushing and fourth in total offense.
+Running back Vai Taua was seventh in the nation in rushing that year at 124 yards per game and quarterback Colin Kaepernick was 41st, as he became the first quarterback in NCAA history to rush for over 1,000 yards three-straight years.

-In 2011, offensive lineman Chris Baker was named to the All-WAC first-team and Jeff Nady received a second-team nod.
 In his nine seasons coaching offensive lineman at Nevada, Norcross coached eight players to first-team all-conference honors and another eight to second-team accolades.